 Online marketing isn’t easy, and sometimes can be a bit scary if you don’t know what you are doing.
 The main thing you need to remember, it takes time.
 If I am building a website for myself, I am thinking about years from now, not 90 or 120 days.

-If you looked at your business as short term, you would most likely fail within that time frame.
+If you looked at your business as short-term, you would most likely fail within that time frame.
 So why would you think any different about your website or online profiles?
-For some of you reading this, maybe it’s starting to make sense, maybe it’s time you will rethink your internet strategy?
+For some of you reading this, maybe it’s starting to make sense, maybe it’s time you will rethink your internet marketing strategy?